EPNW/opus_dart/README.md

 }
 ```

-On the web, `lib` is a [web_ffi DynamicLibrary](https://pub.dev/documentation/web_ffi/latest/web_ffi/DynamicLibrary-class.html) instance.
-You can also dynamically load it, but you have to inject some JavaScript into your page first.
-A detailed walkthrough can be found in [web_ffi's example](https://github.com/EPNW/web_ffi/blob/master/example/README.md).
-Note: If you use the dart fiendly API with `web_ffi`, all `Opaque` types are registered automatically.
-If you use the bindings with `web_ffi`, you have to register them manually!

-Also, it might be interesting to study the [example](https://github.com/EPNW/opus_dart/tree/master/example), what makes use of conditional imports and initalization.

-**Attention:** This package does not contain any binaries, and even if libopus is open source, no source files are included in this package either,
-since there is [no native build system for dart:ffi](https://github.com/dart-lang/sdk/issues/36712) at the moment.
+**Attention:** This package does not contain any binaries, and even if libopus is open source, no source files (except the headers needed for binding generation) are included in this package either, since there is [no stable native build system for dart:ffi](https://github.com/dart-lang/sdk/issues/36712) at the moment.
-There is also no build system for WebAssembly integrated in dart at the moment.
 It's up to you to get binaries and to distribute them with your application.
 Keep in mind that you need a dynamic library for all operating systems and architectures you want to support.
 Whether you use prebuild binaries or compile libopus from [source](https://github.com/xiph/opus/) yourself, the version you use should match this packages wrapped version (see above).
 An example to build Opus can be found in the [Dockerfile on this packages GitHub page](https://github.com/EPNW/opus_dart/blob/master/Dockerfile).
-An example to build it for the web can be found in [web_ffi's example](https://github.com/EPNW/web_ffi/blob/master/example/README.md).

 <a name="init_flutter"></a>
 ### Flutter